jcass77/django-apscheduler/docs/releasing.md

 ## Creating releases

-1. Update changelog and commit it.
+1. Update changelog and bump the version number in `setup.py`.
+Commit changes.

 2. Merge the release branch (``develop`` in the example) into master: